 Nursery Room 1 Summer Curriculum

-We hope you are all well rested and ready for an exciting Summer Term ahead.
-We welcome both old and new faces back to Nursery 1 and we look forward to helping you all settle into nursery life.
+We hope you are all well rested and ready for the exciting Summer Term ahead.
+We welcome both old and new faces back to Nursery 1 and look forward to helping you all settle into nursery life.

-- Activities to encourage settling in and understanding the routine of the day, independence, concentration, confidence and social skills (sharing and turn-taking)
+- Games to encourage independence, concentration, confidence and social skills

 - Circle Time